FREQUENTLY ASKED QUESTIONS

 I will give you a few examples...

-Pestilence was one of this country's finest death metal acts.
-However, Pestilence had no link to black metal at all, when they were around; they could not even be classified as Satanic death metal.
-The same can be said about Gorefest, whose Mindloss album is high quality work, but nowhere near black metal.
+Pestilence was one of this country's finest early death metal acts.
+However, Pestilence had no link to black metal at all; they could not even be classified as Satanic death metal.
+The same can be said about Gorefest, whose Mindloss album is a quality work, but nowhere near black metal.
 When black metal began its rise in -let's say- 1992, this band even expressed its dislike towards the genre.
-The Gathering might have debuted with an album that is somewhat comparable to early Tiamat, but that won't get you on the list...
+The Gathering might have debuted with an album that is somewhere comparable to all those early atmospheric keyboard bands, but that won't get you on the list...
 I can give you a whole list of bands that did not make it in the book in this context, but I won't.

-I do consider to add to the update some Satanic death metal bands, like Sinister, Lier In Wait, Thanatos, Nox, and Zi Xul, but time will tell which ones will make it...
+In the process of updating the original book, I have added more Satanic death metal bands, like Lier In Wait, Thanatos, and Zi Xul, and time will tell if there will be more...
 If you have some serious suggestions, do give them!

 I have ordered the book and found quite a lot of wrong information.
 How come?
 I am aware that the book offers some wrong information (and not to mention rather poor English at times).
 During its making I have really tried to keep up to date with the facts, but some bands just drifted out of view or became unable to reach.
 This way some information did not get a double check by the band, or could not get checked at all by anyone.
-Back in those days the internet was not as informative on Dutch bands like today.
+Back in those days the internet was not as informative on Dutch bands as it is today.
+You might not realise it, but we are spoiled fucks by now!

 Some say there are quotes in there that give people the wrong idea of the band.
-Nevertheless, all quotes I use are taken from interviews I have done with people from those bands.
+Nevertheless, all quotes I used are taken from interviews I have done with people from those bands, and only rarely they have been ripped from their context (likely by rewrites).
 In hindsight they might not be glad with the answers they had given, but they are what was handed over to me.
 I just put them in there for everyone to see.

 I will undoubtedly add more f.a.q.'s when time goes by...